burtvadr/Portable-Flatpak/README.md

 * **Automating permitions** (optional, on by default) will be added before launching the application the permission override at for `~/.local/share/flatpak/overrides/[AppID] `
-* **Importing and exporting Permissions** the script should be able to at launch import or export the flatpaks override at ~/.local/share/flatpak/overrides/[AppID] via a launch command ./runner --export-overrides or --import-overrides, with a twist, it will change users names by $USER to accommodate new users name, in case you have a different user name on your new system. you can disable this behavior.
+* **Importing and exporting Permissions** the system should be able to at launch import or export the flatpaks override at ~/.local/share/flatpak/overrides/[AppID] via a launch command ./runner --export-overrides or --import-overrides, with a twist, it will change users names by $USER to accommodate new users name, in case you have a different user name on your new system. you can disable this behavior.

 ```